TamjidHossain/PeLPA/README.md

 # PeLPA: Privacy-exploiting Local Poisoning Attacks in Cooperative Multiagent Reinforcement Learning

-This is the codification used in the ICMLC 2023 paper proposing PeLPA framework as an novel adversarial method for poisoning cooperative multiagent reinforcement learning (CMARL) algorithms locally.
+This is the codification used in the ICMLC 2023 paper proposing PeLPA framework as a novel adversarial method for poisoning cooperative multiagent reinforcement learning (CMARL) algorithms locally.
 You are free to use all or part of the codes here presented for any purpose, provided that the paper is properly cited and the original authors properly credited.
 All the files here shared come with no warranties.

 This project was built on Python 3.8.
 All the experiments are executed in the modified Predator-Prey (PP) domain, we included the version we used in the **Main/PP_environment** folder (slightly different from the standard PP domain).
 For the graph generation code you will need to install Jupyter Notebook (http://jupyter.readthedocs.io/en/latest/install.html).